0. Introduction

 This tutorial is greatly inspired by the fantastic

-The output from the code will display in the box below the buttons.
+the code will display in the box below the buttons.
+Navigate between

 ; Welcome to the tutorial!
 This is known as a "comment." ; It is meant to help developers ; understand a particular line of code better. ; ; Click the (batch*) button to run this code sample. ; You will see CLIPS code written in this area of the webpage ; throughout this tour. ; ; This is a WASM compilation of CLIPS run completely in your browser; ; no server involved! (println "Hello, world")